Greco Belgica: Presidential Anti-Corruption Commission

+On August 21, 2021, President Duterte would dismiss National Electrification Administration head Edgardo Masongsong, based on the recommendation of PACC due to graft.
+Masongsong denied the allegation.

 He resigned from his post in the PACC to run again for a Senate seat in the 2022 election.
 He ran under PDDS but lost, finishing 37th.

+2022 National Elections

+Belgica ran under the Tuloy ang Pagbabago Senate slate in his 3rd attempt to run for national office.
+He only garnered 2,297,798 or 4.23% of the votes cast, landing on the 37th place.

+During one his interviews, Belgica said the Philippines should consider nuclear weapons given that its neighbors such as China, South Korea, and Japan possess them.
+South Korea and Japan do not have nuclear weapons.

+The Commission on Elections however had Belgica in its list for "perpetual disqualification from holding public office" along with 544 others, as he has failed to file his Statement of Contributions and Expenses (SOCE) within 30 days.
+Belgica decried this.

+2025 National Elections

+Belgica filed for his candidacy on October 7, 2024, under the partylist Bisaya Gyud.
+His party only received a total of 3,366 votes.

+Belgica also began a signature campaign to lobby with US President Donald Trump, Russian President Vladimir Putin, Chinese leader Xi Jinping, and Israeli Prime Minister Benjamin Netanyahu, to have former President Rodrigo Duterte to be released by the International Criminal Court.
+As of September 2025, the signature campaign on Change.org gained 14,301 unique signatures.

 Belgica v.
 Ochoa

 In 2013, nine petitions were filed before the Supreme Court of the Philippines regarding the constitutionality of the pork barrel system.
 One of these petitions were filed by Belgica and his group.
 The Supreme Court ruled in favor of the petitioners, with a unanimous vote of 14-0-1 abstain, and said that pork barrel system is unconstitutional.

 In its landmark decision G.R.
 No. 208566 the Supreme Court defined that the pork barrel funds are lump sum discretionary funds appropriated in both the executive and legislative department.
 It further held, that there two kinds of pork barrel funds.
 The executive lump sum discretionary funds and the legislative lump sum discretionary fund known as the PDAF.

 However, in his stint as commissioner of the Presidential Anti-Corruption Commission, Belgica stated that Janet Lim-Napoles, believed to have masterminded the PDAF Scam, is not really the 'mastermind', just 'willing beneficiary'.